daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 Imagine you and I start a podcasting platform business.
 Our users can create and / or consume content (podcasts) on the platform.
-Our business model offers a free-tier consumer experience, i.e., anyone with an account on our platform can listen to any podcast for free.
+Our business model offers a free-tier consumer experience, i.e., anyone with an account can listen to any podcast for free.
-We decide to monetize our business by inserting audio ads into the content on our platform but how do we know when to interrupt the podcast content and play the audio ad?
+We decide to monetize our business by inserting audio ads but how do we know where to interrupt a podcast and play an ad?

 ## Engineering Problem